 Luckily, that seems to be exactly what they are doing.

-We’ve spent several weeks in Italy in search for the best nude beaches and naturist accommodations.
-We were happily surprised about what we found.
-That’s why we’ve put together a wonderful road trip which will bring you to some of the countries most magnificent places and meanwhile you’ll be able to sleep in great naturist resorts and skinny dip at Italy’s best nude beaches.
+We’ve spent several weeks in Italy in search of the best nude beaches and naturist accommodations.
+We were happily surprised by what we found.
+That’s why we’ve put together a wonderful road trip which will bring you to some of the country’s most magnificent places and meanwhile you’ll be able to sleep in great naturist resorts and skinny dip at Italy’s best nude beaches.

 Time needed: 2-3 Weeks.